docker-library/docs/php/content.md

 COPY src/ /var/www/html/
 ```

-Where `src/` is the directory containing all your php code and `config/` contains your `php.ini` file.
+Where `src/` is the directory containing all your PHP code and `config/` contains your `php.ini` file.

 ### How to install more PHP extensions

 We provide the helper scripts `docker-php-ext-configure`, `docker-php-ext-install`, and `docker-php-ext-enable` to more easily install PHP extensions.

-In order to keep the images smaller, the php source is kept in a compressed tar file.
-To facilitate linking of the php source with any extension, we also provide the helper script `docker-php-source` to easily extract the tar or delete the extracted source.
+In order to keep the images smaller, PHP's source is kept in a compressed tar file.
+To facilitate linking of PHP's source with any extension, we also provide the helper script `docker-php-source` to easily extract the tar or delete the extracted source.
 Note: if you do use `docker-php-source` to extract the source, be sure to delete it in the same layer of the docker image.

 ```Dockerfile
 FROM php:5-apache